Disney Cruise Advice: Tips & Tricks Onboard the Ship

 Disney Cruise Wear

 During the day and most evenings on the Disney Cruise Line, you can wear casual clothing.
 At dinner, you are asked to stick to “cruise casual.”
-Most men wear a collared shirt (Aloha shirts and golf/polo shirts are fine) and long pants (chinos or dress slacks).
+Most men wear a collared shirt (aloha shirts and golf/polo shirts are fine) and long pants (chinos or dress slacks) or nice shorts.
 Most women wear a skirt, dress, nice pants or dressy capris.
-Disney requests no swimwear, tank tops or shorts at dinner.
+Disney requests no swimwear or tank tops at dinner, but in practice, dressier tank-style tops will usually be acceptable.
+People who show up to the main dining rooms in swimsuits are almost always asked to change.

 Where to Buy Disney Cruise Wear